We all deserve a break now and again, so why not take that trip you've always wanted to do?! Our list of travel hacks will...Read more

 France also beckons

-France is not only eminently accessible for UK travellers – it’s also exceedingly attractive.
+France is not only eminently accessible for UK travellers – but it's also exceedingly attractive.
 The laid-back pace of life in the valleys of the Dordogne pulls in plenty each year.
 There are lots of farmhouses with pools near the rustic villages in those parts.
 Meanwhile, jet setters might prefer a pad on the French Riviera, close to bustling Cannes or beach-fringed Nice, for example.